 - Parental support

-- Help you and others to see what support you might need
+3. Help you and others to see what support you may need.

-- Help you be part of a team of people working together on the same plan to improve things in the areas identified by you as requiring support/help
+4. Create a team of people working together to improve the areas you identify as needing support.

 Would you like to talk to someone?

-If you would like to talk to someone, you can ask the Pastoral Co-ordinator for your child's year group for more information about support available.
+If you would like to talk to someone about our Early Help Offer, you can ask the Pastoral Co-ordinator for your child's year group for more information -

-- Year 7 – Mrs Hodgkiss - email@example.com
+- Year 7 – Mrs Gaskell - HallK@harpergreen.net

-- Year 8 – Miss Turner - firstname.lastname@example.org
+- Year 8 – Mrs Burt - firstname.lastname@example.org

-- Year 9 – Miss Leader - email@example.com
+- Year 9 – Miss Rhodes - email@example.com

 - Your local Sure Start Centre